-All financial aid recipients, including those receiving only NEC funds, must reapply for financial aid annually.
-Financial Aid applications for returning students are usually available in December for aid to be awarded in the next academic year.
+All financial aid recipients, including those receiving only NEC scholarship, must reapply for financial aid annually.
+Financial aid applications for returning students are available on NetPartner.

-Please note: Returning students who began their academic program prior to Fall 2012 will be subject to the renewal policy that was in place as of their enrollment date.
+Please note that returning students who began their academic program prior to Fall 2012 will be subject to the renewal policy that was in place as of their enrollment date.

 Financial Aid Appeal Process

-All appeals for additional financial assistance must be made using the web-based Financial Aid Appeal Form and be supplemented by appropriate documentation, as described on the Form.
+All appeals for additional financial assistance must be submitted the online Financial Aid Appeal Form.
+Appeals must be supplemented by appropriate documentation.
 All appeals should also specify a dollar amount of funding requested.
 Due to budget constraints, not all appeals will be approved.
 If approved, appeal awards generally range from $1,000 to $5,000.

-Appeals are reviewed continually and responses emailed shortly after the Scholarship Committee makes its decision, with close attention paid to students’ NEC decision deadlines.
-Faculty letters/recommendations are not necessary for appeals; the Financial Aid Office will consult with faculty as needed.
+Appeals are reviewed continually and responses are emailed shortly after the Scholarship Committee makes its decision.
+Close attention is paid to students’ NEC decision and tuition payment deadlines.
+Faculty recommendations are not necessary for appeals; the Scholarship Committee will consult with faculty as needed.

 The Conservatory will administratively withdraw students who enroll in, or matriculate at, another institution, no matter what their previous status.
-Those wishing to withdraw from NEC should indicate their request in writing to the Dean of Students.
+Those wishing to withdraw from NEC should submit the Change of Status form to the Office of Student Services.

 The Conservatory uses federal guidelines to determine refunds for new and returning students, as assessed by the Business Office and disbursed by the Financial Aid Office.
 New and returning students who petition the Dean’s Office in writing by noon on the dates below are eligible for refunds (as stipulated: see "Tuition and Fees" in Academic Catalog).